PrestaShop/prestashop.github.io/news/_posts/2020-06-12-product-features-methodology-at-prestashop.md

 ---
 layout: post
 title: "Product development at PrestaShop"
-subtitle: "What happens in the team when working on new features."
+subtitle: "What happens in the team when working on new features"
 date: 2020-06-12 9:00:00
 authors: [SamuelPires]
 image: /assets/images/theme/meta-logo-build.png